bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 ## Notes about CSS, and custom CSS you may have previously applied

-1. When using the `-idn` option, the "normal" Pi-Star colors are used, and no CSS is installed.
+1. When using the `-id` option, the "normal" Pi-Star colors are used, and no CSS is installed.
+Any custom CSS you may have had, is removed but backed up.
+See bullet #4 below.

-2. When using the `-id` option, the `W0CHP` CSS is installed, and any of your custom CSS settings before installing the `W0CHP` dashboard, are backed up in the event you want to restore the official dashboard (see bullet #4).
+2. When using the `-idc` option, the `W0CHP` CSS is installed, and any of your custom CSS settings before installing the `W0CHP` dashboard, are backed up in the event you want to restore the official dashboard (see bullet #4).
 This is done because the CSS in the official Pi-Star is incompatible.
 You can still manually map/change your CSS back when running `W0CHP-PiStar-Dash` (see bullet #4 for details).

 3. If you are already running `W0CHP-PiStar-Dash`, AND you have custom or `W0CHP-PiStar-Dash` CSS, no CSS changes, no matter which option you run this command with.

-4. When using the `-idn` option, your custom CSS settings are backed up (in the event you want to revert back to the official dashboard -- see  bullet #6), and the `W0CHP` dashboard uses the standard Pi-Star colors.
+4. When using the `-id` option, your custom CSS settings are backed up (in the event you want to revert back to the official dashboard -- see  bullet #6), and the `W0CHP` dashboard uses the standard Pi-Star colors.
   This means that if you want your previous custom CSS applied to the `W0CHP` dashboard, you will need to manually customize your colors; You can reference the color values you had previously used, by viewing the backup file of